Bernardo-MG/library-maven-archetype/readme.md

 ### Prerequisites

-The project has been tested on the following Java versions:
-* JDK 8
+JDK 8 or higher is required.
-* JDK 10
-* JDK 11

 All other dependencies are handled through Maven, and noted in the included POM file.

 ### Changing JDK Version